-During the program period, the ESG-funded DVIS shelter provided shelter to 14 persons, which included 2 children.
+During the program period, the ESG-funded DVIS shelter provided shelter to 50 persons.
 Clients unable to be served were referred to other area shelters.
-The CDBG-funded Court Advocacy Program provided services to 39 survivors of domestic and sexual violence which included 17 children.
-Of those served in the program, 35 survivors have exited the program as of June 30, 2021Due to the nature of the client's situation no exit data was collected.
+The CDBG-funded Court Advocacy Program provided services to 628 survivors of domestic and sexual violence.
+Due to the nature of the client's situation no exit data was collected.

 TDC provided shelter and essential services to homeless persons by using ESG funds for operational expenses.
-One of the primary goals of the Day Center is to give people who are experiencing homelessness the tools necessary to rebuild their lives, including help to move into permanent housing and assistance to prevent eviction, once housed.
 During the program year 706 unduplicated clients stayed in the night shelter, only about half as many as in previous years due to safety protocols in place for social distancing at the shelter.
 Individuals not only have access to shelter but also to various services including food and clothing, case management, laundry, shower and restroom facilities, medical services, bus tokens and access to telephones and the internet.
 TDC also used CDBG funds for salary costs for the free nurses' clinic located in the shelter.
-The clinic provided medical services to 1,849 persons during the program year, exceeding the projected goal of 1,600.
+The clinic provided medical services to 1,949 persons during the program year, exceeding the projected goal of 1,600.
 As a result of the services provided, 149 emergency room visits were averted.

 YST utilized ESG funds to operate Oklahoma's largest shelter for adolescents.
 In PY 2020, the shelter served a total of 181 adolescent youth.
 The shelter program now has a full-time counselor at the shelter to address the increasing emotional/mental health challenges of the youth staying at the shelter.
 They also offer on-site psychiatric services through the OSU Health Sciences Center, Department of Psychiatry and Behavior Sciences.
 During the year 41% of the youth exited the shelter to transitional or permanent housing.
-Of those exited to housing 52% were not in DHS custody.
 The CDBG-funded Transitional Living Program adapted to the coronavirus pandemic challenges working remotely until March 2021 and were able to serve 77 youth, with 27% successfully completing the program and 100% housed by the end of the program year.
-Fifty-three percent of the youth were involved in job training or school and 64% found gainful employment.

-Despite the coronavirus pandemic and shelters for persons experiencing homelessness being at half capacity, every person who sought assistance from the ESG-funded Legal Aid Services of Oklahoma's (LASO) program was given legal advice and 33 of the 176 people served were able to solve their legal issues without need for further legal intervention.
+Despite the coronavirus pandemic and shelters for persons experiencing homelessness being at half capacity, every person who sought assistance from the ESG-funded Legal Aid Services of Oklahoma's (LASO) program was given legal advice.
 Of the 176 served, LASO was able to assist 47 people in applying for or appealing denials of Social Security benefits.
-Of the closed social security cases, five clients obtained average monthly benefits of \$814.40 and an average backpay amount of \$8503.40.
 LASO was able to advise 89 people about replacing missing identification papers and able to obtain 25 birth certificates for those persons, removing barriers to employment and housing.
 Five persons that were facing eviction and sought legal assistance remained housed or were given additional time to move.
-An additional 15 people received legal assistance with tax issues, EIP payments and family law matters.